 About Magpie Pottery

 I have been making ceramic art since 1987, when I chose to focus my life’s work on making beautiful objects for every day use.
 From 1990-1993 I studied ceramics formally at the University of Colorado, Boulder, where I received a Masters Degree in ceramic art.
 Since that time I have migrated from the high country of the Rocky Mountains to the desert outside of Santa Fe, New Mexico.
-For the past 16 years I have operated Magpie Pottery out of my home studio and taught numerous classes and workshops at colleges and community clay centers in the area.
+For the past 20 years I have operated Magpie Pottery out of my home studio and taught numerous classes and workshops at colleges and community clay centers throughout the Southwest.

 Magpie Pottery can be seen at various art shows and fairs throughout the Southwest and at the bi-annual Contemporary Clay Fair in Santa Fe, as well as featured in numerous publications including Sunset Magazine, Ceramic Review, and Lark Publication’s ever-popular 500 series.